countable-web/open-source-corporation/README.md

 # Countable Web Productions Inc Operations Manual

+TODO: port this to use a documentation generator, like https://readthedocs.org/dashboard/

 ## What Is This?

 This is the [Countable Web Productions Inc.](http://countable.ca) *operations manual*.
 It's a living record of how our company works, and is constantly evolving as we learn.
 Our whole team proposes amendments in order to constantly improve the material here.